 Associate Professor of History

 Phone: 817 257 7315

-Dr. Max Krochmal is an assistant professor in the Department of History & Geography, where he researches and teaches at the intersection of African American, Chicano/a-Latino/a, and labor and working-class histories–as well as their present-day ramifications.
+Dr. Max Krochmal is an associate professor in the Department of History & Geography, where he researches and teaches at the intersection of African American, Chicano/a-Latino/a, and labor and working-class histories–as well as their present-day ramifications.
 A native of Reno, Nevada, he attended UC-Santa Cruz and received his M.A. and Ph.D. at Duke University.
-His forthcoming book, Blue Texas, follows a diverse group of local activists as they built multiracial political, civil rights, and labor coalitions in the cities of mid-twentieth century Texas (UNC Press, 2016).
+His book, Blue Texas, follows a diverse group of local activists as they built multiracial political, civil rights, and labor coalitions in the cities of mid-twentieth century Texas (UNC Press, 2016).
 He is the project director of Civil Rights in Black and Brown: Oral Histories of the Multiracial Freedom Struggle in Texas, a collaborative statewide research and digital humanities project, and the faculty leader of the TCU Civil Rights Bus Tour, an experiential learning partnership with the Center for Community Involvement and Service-Learning.

 Dean, AddRan College of Liberal Arts; Professor of Geography; Director Emeritus, Center for Urban Studies